Today, I have something really incredible to share…

 66. Tough Compact Folding Shovel

-If you’ve buried some survival caches along your bug out route, then you’ll want a compact shovel to dig them up.
+If you’ve buried some survival caches along your bug out route, then need a compact shovel to dig them up.

-It also improves your shelter area by clearing and leveling the ground.
+You can also improve a shelter by clearing and leveling the ground.

-A tactical shovel allows you to complete even more survival tasks such as digging, chopping, sawing, pickaxe, trenching, opening, etc.
+A tactical shovel allows you to complete even more survival tasks such as:

 67. Survival Knife

-Then once you’ve settled on “the one,” make sure you learn how to use it in the wild with lots of practice.
+Then once you’ve settled on “the one,” make sure you learn how to use it in the wild.

 Don’t forget to add a small survival knife sharpener to keep your knife sharp.

-NO serious survivalist would ever allow their high-quality survival knife to become dull and useless.
+NO serious survivalist would ever allow their survival knife to become dull and useless.

 68. Survival Series Multi-Tool Pliers